Typography

 Use native Markdown apply basic styling to your text.

-This line of text renders as italicized text.
+This text is italicized

-*This line of text renders as italicized text.*
+_This text is italicized_

 Use shortcodes and classes for additional styling options.
 The following example illustrates highlighting, fine print, subscript, and superscript.